Commercial car and van leasing

 How much you will pay in National Insurance depends on how much the vehicle costs.

-There are tax benefits of business leasing including the fact that the vehicle – or fleet of vehicles – are off-balance sheet.
+There are tax benefits of business leasing including the fact that the vehicle – or fleet of vehicles – is off-balance sheet.

 This means that the liability of the vehicle does not appear on the company balance sheet, which may help your chances of getting a credit line in the future.